 The Attorney General's Consumer Protection Division accepts written complaints from consumers who wish to report an alleged violation of a consumer-related law the Attorney General enforces.
-The Division has three consumer specialists and a housing specialist who process incoming complaints for the Division's informal dispute resolution program.
+The Division has three consumer specialists who process incoming complaints for the Division's informal dispute resolution program.

 If appropriate, the complaint is sent to the identified business with a request for a written response.
-A member of the Division's legal staff reviews the response and decides whether to close the complaint as "resolved" or to refer the matter to the Division's enforcement team for further consideration.
+A member of the Division's legal staff reviews the response and decides whether to close the complaint as "resolved" or to refer the matter to the Division's enforcement team for further consideration, or to take some other action.
 While the Attorney General does not force a business to participate in the dispute resolution process, most businesses, understanding the benefits of addressing their customers' concerns, voluntarily respond to complaints.

-Before 2009, the Division considered all complaints for the office's informal dispute resolution program.
-Increasingly limited resources required the Division to revise its policies and procedures for its complaint intake, review, and mediation process in late 2009.
-The Division now provides its mediation services primarily to complaints from Idaho consumers.
+The Division provides its mediation services primarily to complaints from Idaho consumers.
 However, the Division may mediate out of state complaints if (a) the transaction occurred during the consumer's visit to Idaho; (b) the transaction involves a well-established Idaho company; or (c) the Attorney General already has an enforcement action pending against the business.

-In 2013, the Division mediated 1,024 complaints, resulting in a recovery of \$150,750 for consumers.
-In addition, the Division processed 10,107 other consumer contacts, including more than 7,640 telephone calls and 1,159 emails.
+In FY 2014, the Division mediated 664 complaints, resulting in a recovery of \$116,186 for consumers.
+In addition, the Division processed 9,678 other consumer contacts, including more than 7,406 telephone calls and 871 emails.
 The Division also had hundreds of in-person visits from consumers and processed dozens of written requests for information.